herloct/codeception-slim-module/README.md

 ## Todos

-* More sensible tests.
-* Add tests other than REST.
+* Add more acceptance/functional tests other than REST.
-* Add tests for uploading file.